nakamotojp/aicodeprep-gui/README.md

-# aicodeprep-gui: Your Universal Bridge to Any AI Chatbot
+# aicodeprep-gui: The fast context maker

 **Effortlessly prepare and share project code with any AI model, on any OS, from any editor.**